(Click here for bottom)

 JCCD

 Junction Charge-Coupled Devices.
-Whereas ordinary charge-coupled devices (CCD) use MOS capacitors (MOS-C), JCCD's use the capacitance of a reverse-biased pn junction.
+Whereas ordinary charge-coupled devices (CCD) use MOS capacitors (MOS-C), JCCD's use the capacitance of reverse-biased pn junctions.

 JCE